adaptivecomputing/torque-tests/README.md

 # Automated Install via Puppet
 We have provided a simple manifest file that will install the nose framework via Puppet, a configuration management utility.
-The supplied manifest will automatically detect operating system version and install the correct version of nose.
+The supplied manifest will automatically detect your operating system version and install the correct version of nose.
 Note - We currently support CentOS5, CentOS6, and SLES 11 SP2.

+* We assume Puppet 2.7 or above.